 Kava Kava (Piper methysticum)

 Kava works by modifying GABA receptors in the brain, preventing adrenaline uptake and reducing anxiety.
-Kava was traditionally used to reduce anxiety, reduce spasms, sedative, diuretic and as a non-alcoholic calming drink.
+Kava was traditionally used to reduce anxiety, reduce spasms, and act as a sedative, diuretic and as a non-alcoholic calming drink.
 Kava is currently used to relieve anxiety, nervousness, and tension.
 German studies have shown that kava is as effective a treatment for anxiety disorders as tricyclic antidepressants and benzodiazepines without the side effects.
 Kava enhances REM sleep without morning grogginess and relieves insomnia.
+Kava also supports serotonin which helps to regulate your mood, sleep, and pain perception.
+Kava can be consumed as a tea, tincture, or capsule in the evening or before bed.

 Ashwagandha (Withania somnifera)